TeamRoboManipal25/Task3-Machine_Learning/README.md

 Predict whether a patient is likely to have Diabetes using Logistic Regression.

-You are given a dataset medical_patient_data.csv containing patient demographic, lifestyle, and health-related information.
+You are given a dataset diabetes_dataset.csv containing patient demographic, lifestyle, and health-related information.
 Your task is to build a Logistic Regression model from scratch to predict the likelihood of diabetes